DataFire/Integrations/integrations/generated/epa_gov_air/README.md

 * input `object`
   * output `string`: Output Format Flag.
 Enter one of the following keywords:
   * qid **required** `string`: Query ID Selector.
 Enter the QueryID number from a previously run query.
-  * qcolumns `string`: Used to cutomize service output.
+  * qcolumns `string`: Used to customize service output.
 A list of comma-separated column IDs of output objects that will be returned in the service query object or download.
 Use the metadata service endpoint for a complete list of Ids and definitions.
   * p_pretty_print `number`: Optional flag to request GeoJSON formatted results to be pretty printed.
 Only provide a numeric value when the output needs to be human readable as pretty printing has a performance cost.

 #### Output